 York is the UK's archaeological capital and is the ideal place to study archaeology.
 With us you will develop a range of skills that will enhance your employment prospects both inside and outside the sector.

-Dr John Schofield
+Prof. John Schofield

 Head of Department

 We were awarded the Queen’s Anniversary Prize in 2011 in recognition of research and teaching excellence.